-If you use creative commons photos (e.g., from Flickr), use the artist’s original name.
+If you use creative commons photos (e.g., from Flickr or Google Images), use the artist’s original name.
 If it’s an original photo, focus on being descriptive rather than using it as another opportunity to add your keyword.
 The point here is to be natural.
 Synonyms are fine.
 We recommend staying away from defaults like “IMG0001.jpg.”
 For example, if you’re a realtor and it’s your headshot, you might name the file “John_Smith_headshot_realtor.”

 Optimal Image Types

 File types are important.
 JPEGs offer more compression, but they lack transparency and sometimes quality that you’ll get with PNGs.
 Don’t be afraid to change the file type as long as you’re doing it correctly.
 Just make sure the image isn’t so big that it slows your page loading time.